What to Pack for Grand Canyon

 December, January, February

-Add: Insulated winter jacket, Thermal base layers, Warm hat and gloves, Microspikes or traction devices for ice
+Add: insulated winter coat, thermal base layers, microspikes or traction devices for shoes

 Spring/Fall